dhes/cqf-bcc/COLORECTALCANCERWALKTHROUGH.md

 ## Background

-This walkthrough is an illustration of FHIR- and CQL-based knowledge artifacts that provide quality measurement and decision support implementations of the US Preventive Services Task Force Recommendation on Colorectal Cancer Screening.
+This walkthrough is an illustration of FHIR- and CQL-based knowledge artifacts that provide quality measurement and decision support implementations of the US Preventive Services Task Force Recommendation on Breast Cancer Screening.

 The artifacts are built using the [approach](https://hl7.org/fhir/uv/cpg/approach.html) and [methodology](https://hl7.org/fhir/uv/cpg/methodology.html) of the FHIR Clinical Guidelines IG (CPG).
 The walkthrough does not assume familiarity with this material, but interested readers can find more detailed information.

 Specifically, because the knowledge artifacts in this Artifact Library are FHIR canonical resources, the content here is built as a FHIR Implementation Guide, allowing knowledge authors to leverage the FHIR publishing toolchain to provide distribution and documentation of the artifacts.

-## USPSTF Recommendation on Colorectal Cancer Screening
+## USPSTF Recommendation on Breast Cancer Screening

-The artifacts in this walkthrough provide a platform-independent, standards-based representation of a decision support rule and quality measure for implementing the US Preventive Services Task Force recommendation on Colorectal Cancer Screening:
+The artifacts in this walkthrough provide a platform-independent, standards-based representation of a decision support rule and quality measure for implementing the US Preventive Services Task Force recommendation on Breast Cancer Screening:

-* The U.S. Preventive Services Task Force (2016) recommends screening for colorectal cancer starting at age 50 years and continuing until age 75 years.
-This is a Grade A recommendation ([U.S. Preventive Services Task Force, 2016](https://www.uspreventiveservicestaskforce.org/uspstf/recommendation/colorectal-cancer-screening-june-2016)).
+* The U.S. Preventive Services Task Force (2016) recommends screening for Breast cancer starting at age 50 years and continuing until age 75 years.
+This is a Grade A recommendation ([U.S. Preventive Services Task Force, 2016](https://www.uspreventiveservicestaskforce.org/uspstf/recommendation/Breast-cancer-screening-june-2016)).

 > NOTE: This recommendation was updated in May of 2021; the updates have not been applied to this artifact.
 It is an exercise for the reader to update the content per the 2021 recommendation.